American Liberty Financial Network

 “There is a massive disconnect between how much money people think they’ll need in retirement and their actual expenses once they no longer work.”

 Retirement marketing tends to present highly idealized visions of retirement as a sort of heaven.
-In retirement, there is no work, no nasty bosses, endless sunshine, road trips, and enough time to pursue our favorite hobbies.
+There is no work, no nasty bosses, endless sunshine, road trips, and enough time to pursue our favorite hobbies in retirement.

 Unfortunately, reality often arrives in the form of overlooked retirement expenses, threatening to prevent you from having anything close to your ideal lifestyle when you stop working.

-Most people are very poor at estimating things, especially how much things will cost once they stop getting a regular paycheck.
+Most people are very poor at estimating things, especially how much they will cost once they get a regular paycheck.
 There tends to be a profound disconnect between what people believe they need to save to attain their retirement lifestyle and their actual expenses.

 A recent bank survey underscored this kind of magical thinking, finding that over 67% of respondents believed they would need less than $100,000 for healthcare expenses when they retired.
 Yet an average couple in retirement will need nearly three times that amount, over $295,000!